Navigation: Menu Commands > File Menu >

 1)To save a DPlot file with its existing name, format, and location, use the Save command.

 2)If one of the file formats described below does not appear in the "Save as type" box, it is simply because that file format is inapplicable for the current graph.
-For example, "Comma-separated values" will not be present for XY plots that do not have the same number of points in each curve or have a different X interval.
+For example you cannot save 3D views of 3D or 4D data as a metafile (simply because the file would be enormous).

 DPlot file